originphp/website/source/docs/development/Internationalization-i18n.md

 $user->time = Date::parseTime($user->datetime); // 10:50 -> 09:50:00
 ```

-If you want to use the PHP Intl extension for parsing
+If you want to use the PHP Intl extension for parsing.

 ```php
 use Origin\I18n\Date;